ICE-V-Wireless/ICE-V-Wireless/Gateware/README.md

 ## Installing

-The result of the 'make' process above should be a binary entitled 'up5k_esp32c3.bin' which may be installed using 'make prog'.
+The result of the 'make' process above should be a binary entitled 'bitstream.bin' which may be installed using 'make prog'.
 Note that this process depends on the python host utility being in the Python directory of this repo and that it has been modified to use the proper local network address for your board.